tskon-kz/media-server/docs/dev-setup.md

 ## Mini App frontend (Vite hot-reload on Mac)

 The React SPA lives in `webapp/`.
 In production it's built into the Docker image and served as static files.
-In dev, Vite runs on the Mac and proxies `/api` to the dev server.
+In dev, Vite runs on your local machine and proxies `/api` to the dev server.

 **Requires:** the dev server is running with `docker-compose.dev.yml` applied (port 8081 published, `WEBAPP_DEV_MODE=1`), and the dev server is reachable from the Mac (e.g. via Tailscale).